Hotmoka/hotmoka/tutorial/Takamaka.md

 4. a bytecode instruction is executed only if there is enough gas for its execution;
-5. a white-listed method or constructor with white-listing proof obligations is executed only if those proof obligations are satisfied.
+5. a white-listed method or constructor with white-listing proof obligations is executed only if those proof obligations are satisfied;
+6. a non-transient field of type `java.lang.Object` or of type interface, of a storage object reachable from the actual parameters of a transaction at its end, contains `null` or a storage object.

 ## Command-Line Verification and Instrumentation <a name="command-line-verification-and-instrumentation"></a>